 The Outback Frankey Prey Diet consists of 80-10-10 which includes ground bone and beef green tripe.
 An exceptional choice of proteins varying the nutrient profile and providing optimal nutrient absorbtion.
 Formulated to feed as Complete Evolutionary Diet of 80.10.10 Franken Prey and also allow pet owners to further add any supplements and or vegetables if required.

-Formulation: Minced Form in 1 kilo and 2.5kg flat sealed freezer grade pouch
+Formulation: Minced Form in 250g and 1kg flat sealed freezer grade pouch

 Palatibility: Highly digestible

 Ingredients are human grade (raw green tripe is not human grade as it is in its raw state)

 Wild Goat 10% (HG)

 Beef Green Tripe 10% (from human grade cattle)

 Turkey Neck Ground 10% (from human grade turkey)

 Turkey Neck Ground - Joint and Mobility Benefits